lakshaysawhney/Algo-Trading-Strategy-Project/README.md

-# 📈 Algorithmic Trading Strategy - Doji Pattern & Bollinger Bands with Advanced Optimizations
+# 📈 Algorithmic Trading Strategy Project - Doji Pattern & Bollinger Bands with Advanced Optimizations

 ## 🔍 Overview
 This project is a deep dive into **algorithmic trading**, focusing on backtesting and optimizing **Doji-based trading strategies** using multiple **technical indicators**.
 The strategy was iteratively refined through systematic testing to improve profitability and minimize risks.